Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 This guide directly continues on from [part 1](/docs/) so if you haven't read that, please do so before reading this.

 This section of the guide will cover evaluating a program inside a program, how ChiaLisp relates to transactions and coins on the Chia network, and cover some techniques to create smart transactions using ChiaLisp.
-If there are any terms that you aren't sure of, be sure to check the [glossary](/docs/glossary).
+If there are any terms that you are not sure of, be sure to check the [glossary](/docs/glossary).

 ## Coins

 A coin's ID is constructed from 3 pieces of information.

 1. The ID of its parent
-2. The hash of its puzzle (AKA the puzzlehash)
+2. The hash of its puzzle (AKA the puzzle hash)
 3. The amount that it is worth

 To construct a coin ID simply take the hash of these 3 pieces of information concatenated in order.